Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 Rustic Pathways uses purified bottled water on all Dominican Republic Programs.
 We ask students to bring reusable water bottles in order to reduce plastic usage.

 Students are allowed to bring phones on their Rustic Pathways program, but must abide by our cell phone policy.
 Students will not be allowed to use their phones during group activities, nor at any other time where it is disruptive to the group dynamic.
 If students are unable to abide by this policy, disciplinary action may be taken.

 Students should be prepared for hot, humid weather in the 80s and 90s during the day with occasional rain showers.
 At night the weather will be in the 70s and 80s.

 Students will stay in a few different places throughout their time in the Dominican Republic.
 In Santo Domingo, we will stay at a hotel near the airport and at another hotel in a nice part of town.
-In Hato Mayor, we will be staying in a hotel with a pool.
+In San Pedro, we will be staying in a rented base house private for our group, with 2-6 students per room.
 Students will also stay at a small hotel in a beach town on the country’s northern coast for two nights during the program.

 Students will be eating traditional Dominican food prepared by local cooks and restaurants.
 Breakfast may include plantains or toast with eggs, fruits, and cereal.
 Lunch and dinner will be typical dishes, which consists of rice, beans, salad and a meat/seafood dish or veggie dishes.